Neurogenetics Curriculum

 • Subependymal nodules (SENs) — calcified periventricular nodules

-• SEGAs — growing tumors near the foramen of Monro; risk of obstructive hydrocephalus
+• SEGAs — SENs that cross into frank growth near the foramen of Monro; risk of obstructive hydrocephalus

 • Epilepsy in ~85% (often infantile spasms in the first year)